 Good governance and cooperative institutional arrangements are the first priority in the geospatial information reform agenda.
-They enable geospatial information challenges to be met head on, provide flexibility to accommodate the rapidly changing environment, and the ability to embrace community and business participation within a culture of digital reform and transformation.
+They enable integrated geospatial information challenges to be met head on, provide flexibility to accommodate the rapidly changing environment, and the ability to embrace community and business participation within a culture of digital reform and transformation.

 Common to all governance and institutional arrangements are four key elements that are required to build a cooperative data sharing environment and an appreciation of the value of geospatial information for decision-making.
 The four elements are:

-- Governance Model based on a geospatial strategy for the nation and facilitated by governing bodies responsible for aligning and supporting policies and laws affecting the acquisition, creation, management, use, and dissemination of geospatial information. - Leadership to formulate and sustain a national geospatial information management strategy, develop a Country-level Action Plan for implementing the Integrated Geospatial Information Framework (IGIF), and create a governance process for assuring effective management responsibilities for the enterprise. - Value Proposition that measures, monitors, and communicates the economic benefit of integrated geospatial information to national priorities including citizen and societal benefits. - Institutional Arrangements that define roles and responsibilities across government for tasks associated with all aspects of geospatial information management, including appropriate coordination, management and oversight for meeting national priorities.
+- Governance Model based on a geospatial strategy for the nation and facilitated by governing bodies responsible for aligning and supporting policies and laws affecting the acquisition, creation, management, dissemination, and use of geospatial information. - Leadership to formulate and sustain a national geospatial information management strategy, develop a Country-level Action Plan for implementing the Integrated Geospatial Information

+Framework (IGIF), and create a governance process for assuring effective management responsibilities for the enterprise.

+- Value Proposition that measures, monitors, and communicates the economic, political, societal, technological, and environmental benefits of integrated geospatial information to national priorities and for all citizens. - Institutional Arrangements that define roles and responsibilities across government for tasks associated with all aspects of geospatial information management, including appropriate coordination, management and oversight for meeting national priorities.